iambumblehead/worldtime/README.md

 ### Overview:

-NOTE:
-**This software is a work in progress and may be unusable at this time.**

 worldtime provides methods for manipulating international dates, converting dates to and from unicode format.

 worldtime uses the [official Unicode ldml-JSON files][2] for formatting and parsing international dates and times.
 Use [json-locale][3] to get these files and to optimise them.